mundisnetwork/docs/src/rattle-shake/terms.md

 participant.
-Based on the absolute and relative performance rendered by each participant who competed Rattle & Shake in good standing and without engaging in prohibited conduct (as described below) (any such participants, the “Finalists”) the Company will determine whether and how many MDIS to award to each Finalist in its sole and absolute discretion as a reward for completing Rattle & Shake and being a Finalist (each, a “MDIS Reward”).
-However, in no event will any participant receive more than 150,000 MDIS in any given stage of Rattle & Shake, so that the maximum MDIS Reward for a participant who completes all stages will not be greater than 150,000 SOLs.
-The Company will review performance and make determinations not later than 45 days after Rattle & Shake has ended and intends to issue any MDIS Rewards after the Mundis mainnet is launched.
+Based on the absolute and relative performance rendered by each participant who competed Rattle & Shake in good standing and without engaging in prohibited conduct (as described below) (any such participants, the “Finalists”) the Company will determine whether and how many MUNDIS to award to each Finalist in its sole and absolute discretion as a reward for completing Rattle & Shake and being a Finalist (each, a “MUNDIS Reward”).
+However, in no event will any participant receive more than 150,000 MUNDIS in any given stage of Rattle & Shake, so that the maximum MUNDIS Reward for a participant who completes all stages will not be greater than 150,000 MUNDIS.
+The Company will review performance and make determinations not later than 45 days after Rattle & Shake has ended and intends to issue any MUNDIS Rewards after the Mundis mainnet is launched.

-(g) MDIS will be offered as MDIS Rewards; however, the Company makes no promises that each Finalist will receive any minimum or maximum number of MDIS as a MDIS Reward.
-The Company has no obligation to distribute or award all of these MDIS at the conclusion of Rattle & Shake.
+(g) MUNDIS will be offered as MUNDIS Rewards; however, the Company makes no promises that each Finalist will receive any minimum or maximum number of MUNDIS as a MUNDIS Reward.
+The Company has no obligation to distribute or award all of these MUNDIS at the conclusion of Rattle & Shake.
-No participant has a legally binding right to receive any MDIS as a result of their participation in Rattle & Shake.
-The Company will be relieved of any and all obligations to issue MDIS Rewards if the Company, in consultation with legal counsel, determines that such issuances cannot be completed at a commercially reasonable cost without violating applicable laws.
+No participant has a legally binding right to receive any MUNDIS as a result of their participation in Rattle & Shake.
+The Company will be relieved of any and all obligations to issue MUNDIS Rewards if the Company, in consultation with legal counsel, determines that such issuances cannot be completed at a commercially reasonable cost without violating applicable laws.

-(h) Any assets that the Company may set aside to help cover any liabilities with respect to this Rattle & Shake, including any MDIS Rewards, are and will remain general assets of the Company and subject to the claims of the Company’s creditors.
+(h) Any assets that the Company may set aside to help cover any liabilities with respect to this Rattle & Shake, including any MUNDIS Rewards, are and will remain general assets of the Company and subject to the claims of the Company’s creditors.

-(i) To receive any MDIS Reward, a Finalist must sign the Company’s standard form of MDIS Reward Agreement which will include the terms and conditions governing the ownership and use of the MDIS that are issued as the MDIS Reward, including but not limited to applicable lockups required by securities laws, blackout dates and tax reporting information.
+(i) To receive any MUNDIS Reward, a Finalist must sign the Company’s standard form of MUNDIS Reward Agreement which will include the terms and conditions governing the ownership and use of the MUNDIS that are issued as the MUNDIS Reward, including but not limited to applicable lockups required by securities laws, blackout dates and tax reporting information.

 (j) Participation in Rattle & Shake does not create an employment relationship between the